 Does the price of an engagement ring matter?

 No way!
-Our research shows that ring recipients care most about a ring’s style and appearance—not how big the stone is or how much the engagement ring costs.
-And with so many choices out there, you’re sure to find a ring that’s a perfect fit for your partner—and within budget.
+Our research shows that ring recipients care most about a ring’s style and appearance—not the diamond size or how much the engagement ring costs.
+And with so many choices out there, you’re sure to find the perfect engagement ring for your partner that's within budget.